samer27/SamIT1025/lab5/readme.md

 # Cybersecurity and Encryption

 a.
-As part of the Amazon.com online chat, the security triad includes Confidentiality, Integrity, Availablity (CIA) would impact my job as follows:
+As part of the Amazon.com online chat, the security triad includes Confidentiality, Integrity, and Availablity (CIA) would impact my job as follows:

 According to Chapter 6, Information Systems Security, the security triad includes confidentiality, integrity, and availability.
 Confidentiality means you want to be able to restrict access to those who are allowed to see it.
 This is sometimes referred to as Need To Know (NTK).
 Everyone else should be disallowed from learning anything about its contents.
 This is the principle of confidentiality.
 For example, federal law requires that universities restrict access to private student information.
 Therefore, access to grade records should be limited to those who have authorized access.
 For example, in an online chat through Amazon.com, I would have to confirm the customer information by asking for their full name, address, and phone number of record.

 Integrity is the assurance that the information accessed has not beed altered and truly represents what is intended.
 Similarly, as a person with integrity means what they say and can be trusted to represent the truth consistently, information integrity means information truly represents its intended meaning.
 However, information can lose its integirty through malicious intent, such as when someone who is not authorized makes a change to misrepresent something intentionally.
 An example of this would be when a hacker is hired to go into the university's system and change a student's grade.
 In addition, integrity can be lost unintentionally, such as when a computer power surge corrupts a file or someone authorized to make a change accidently deletes a file or enters incorrect information.
 Through Amazon.com chat, I could also ask the customer to verify their identity through two-factor authentication.